felipetovarhenao/bell-tutorials/public/markdown/10_operators.md

 > _Arithmetic, Logical, and Beyond_

 Operators are the foundation of performing calculations, comparisons, and logical operations in _bell_.
-They allow you to work with numbers, lists, symbols, and other types of data.
+They allow you to work with numbers, lists, and symbols.
 In this section, you’ll learn how to use basic operators and see how they can be applied to musical contexts.

 ---